p1xelHer0/advent-of-ocaml/README.md

 After Opam has been installed you can use the provided `Makefile` to get
 going:

+> [!NOTE]
-> NOTE: If you already have an old installation of Opam make sure you run `opam update` before setting up
+> If you already have an old installation of Opam make sure you run `opam update` before setting up

 ```
 make setup